bethsmith0623/SEI-CC_4/work/w10/d3/01-02-components-in-react/01-02-components-in-react.md

 }
 ```

-Function Components cannot however have their own state and do not implement lifecycle methods (next week).
+Hooks aside, Function Components cannot however have their own state and do not implement lifecycle methods (next week).

 #### Write Our First Mastermind Component